imagej/imagej.github.io/_pages/platforms/macos.md

 ## macOS keyboard shortcuts

 It is often helpful to use keyboard shortcuts when using Fiji.
 There are also operating system specific shortcuts which can be quite helpful.
-For example, pressing {% include key content='Command' %}+{% include key content='Tab' %} and releasing first only the {% include key content='Tab' %} key will allow you to cycle through the running applications, while {% include key content='Command' %}+{% include key content='\`' %} will do the same for the windows opened by the current application.
+For example, pressing {% include key keys='Command|Tab' %} and releasing first only the {% include key key='Tab' %} key will allow you to cycle through the running applications, while {% include key keys='Command|\`' %} will do the same for the windows opened by the current application.
 [Dave Polaschek](http://davespicks.com/) has [a comprehensive list](http://davespicks.com/writing/programming/mackeys.html).